egrivel/vacationblog/README.md

 For this vacation blog project, I intend to make the photo archive connection a plugin, so that others will be able to create plugins to other photo repositories.

-## Prerequisites

-The following must be installed and running in order to run the vacation blog:

- - Web server (I use Apache's httpd server).

- - PHP enabled on the Web server.

- - A mySQL database.

- - NPM, to build and package the client-side part of the website.

-The following are needed to do development work on the website:

- - phpunit to run server-side unit tests.

 ## Major Parts of the Vacation Blog

 The vacation blog consists of three major pieces: